-Conventional cavity magnonmechanics is realized by yttrium iron garnets (YIGs), where the phonon linearly couples to the magnon as a result of its isotropic magnetostrictive interaction.
-However, the emergence of many quantum phenomena, e.g., the mechanical bistability \cite{PhysRevLett.129.123601}, squeezing generation \cite{PhysRevResearch.3.023126}, and nonreciprocal magnetic transmission \cite{PhysRevApplied.12.034001}, requires carefully engineered nonlinearity.
-Thus, current cavity magnonmechanical systems dramatically resort to complex ``self-Kerr'' nonlinearity \cite{PhysRevB.101.054402,Zhang2019,PhysRevB.105.245310,PhysRevB.94.224410} or the squeezed reservoir injection \cite{PhysRevA.99.021801}.
-Developing new platforms to realize cavity magnomechanics with versatile magnon-phonon couplings is greatly desired for their practical applications in quantum technologies \cite{PhysRevB.104.214416}.
+Conventional cavity magnomechanics is realized by yttrium iron garnets (YIGs), where the phonon linearly couples to the magnon as a result of its isotropic magnetostrictive interaction.
+However, the emergence of many quantum phenomena, e.g., the mechanical bistability \cite{PhysRevLett.129.123601}, squeezing generation \cite{PhysRevResearch.3.023126}, and nonreciprocal magnetic transmission \cite{PhysRevApplied.12.034001}, require carefully engineered nonlinearity.
+Thus, current cavity magnomechanical systems dramatically resort to complex ``self-Kerr'' nonlinearity \cite{PhysRevB.94.224410} or the squeezed reservoir injection \cite{PhysRevA.99.021801}.
+Developing new platforms to realize cavity magnomechanics with versatile magnon-phonon couplings is greatly desired for their practical applications in quantum technologies \cite{YUAN20221}.
 Recently, atomically thin two-dimensional (2D) materials have become an exciting platform for exploring low-dimensional physics and functional devices \cite{Doi:10.1126/science.aac9439,Liu2019}.
 With the advent of 2D magnets \cite{Wang2016,Du2016,Lee2016,Gong2017,Huang2017,Burch2018,doi:10.1126/science.aav4450,Mak2019,Huang2020}, it is now possible to add the magnon degree of freedom in these atomically thin mechanical systems \cite{Jiang2020,Siskins2020,Cenker2021}.
 Building such a 2D hybrid optical, magnonic, and mechanical system has immediate advantages over the existing cavity magnomechanical systems based on the YIG.
-First, a 2D magnet has an out-of-plane flexural phonon mode that exhibits a high-order coupling to the magnon due to its highly anisotropic magnetostrictive interactions \cite{PhysRevLett.100.076801,PhysRevB.89.184413,CHENG20081}, which is key to the quantum-state engineering based on cavity magnonmechanics.
-Second, a mechanical oscillator made of a 2D magnet are sensitive to external forces due to its low mass \cite{Doi:10.1126/science.1136836,Chen2013,Lee2013,Morell2016,Morell2019}, which induces a photon-phonon radiation pressure absent in the existing cavity magnomechanics.
-Therefore, 2D magnetic materials may open another avenue to realize cavity magnonmechanics.
+First, a 2D magnet has an out-of-plane flexural phonon mode that may exhibit possible high-order coupling to the magnon due to its highly anisotropic magnetostrictive interactions \cite{PhysRevLett.100.076801,PhysRevB.89.184413,CHENG20081}, which is key to the quantum-state engineering based on cavity magnomechanics.
+Second, a mechanical oscillator made of a 2D magnet is sensitive to external forces due to its low mass \cite{Doi:10.1126/science.1136836,Chen2013,Lee2013,Morell2016,Morell2019}, which induces a photon-phonon radiation pressure absent in the existing cavity magnomechanics \cite{doi:10.1126/science.1156032,RevModPhys.86.1391}.
+Therefore, 2D magnetic materials may open another avenue to realize cavity magnomechanics.